Nutrition

 4. Support Healthy Food Combinations

-Ayurveda recognizes that some foods work better together:
+Ayurveda holds that some foods sit better together than others:

 • Combine grains with vegetables